MEET OUR FACILITATORS

 Areas of Expertise: Community-based Education; Teaching Native American Literature; Assessment Strategies; Technical Writing; Family & Community History

-With nearly two decades of experience in the education sector, Genevieve Thomas, President of Spark Educational Consulting, and has served as a special education teacher, literacy specialist, teacher coach, school psychologist, and special education administrator.
-She holds graduate degrees in both special education and school psychology from Loyola Marymount University.
+With nearly two decades of experience in the education sector, Genevieve Thomas is School Services of Montana's brand new Director of Professional Learning.
+She has also served as a special education teacher, literacy specialist, teacher coach, school psychologist, and special education administrator.
+She holds graduate degrees in both Special Education and School Psychology from Loyola Marymount University and is currently a doctoral student in the Reading Science Department at Mount St Joseph University.

-Genevieve is passionate about special education policies and best practices for students with diverse learning needs, early literacy instruction and intervention, and multi-tiered systems of support.
-She supports teachers and schools across these areas through the development and implementation of professional learning opportunities, side-by-side coaching activities, and system-level consultation work.
+Genevieve is passionate about partnering with schools to implement best practices for students with diverse learning needs, evidence-based literacy instruction and intervention, and multi-tiered systems of support.
+She supports teachers and schools across these areas through the development and implementation of professional learning opportunities, side-by-side coaching, and system-level consultation work.
 She is particularly skilled at collaborative analysis of data to inform instructional decisions for both the core educational program and academic and social-emotional interventions and supports.

-Areas of Expertise: Special Education; Literacy Instruction and Intervention; Dyslexia; MTSS
+Areas of Expertise: Special Education; Literacy Instruction and Intervention; Dyslexia; Multiple-Tiered Systems of Support (MTSS)

-Melissa Tovaas is the Director of Education Services for School Services of Montana (SSoM).
+Melissa Tovaas is the Executive Director for School Services of Montana (SSoM).
 Melissa began her 20+ years in education as an elementary/special education teacher and has worked nationally as an education consultant.
-She works with schools across Montana, providing professional learning and curriculum support through SSoM, and she supports implementation of best practices in curriculum design, literacy, social emotional learning (SEL), STEM, and more.
-Melissa manages the Montana Education Curriculum Consortium (MECC) and enjoys collaborating with schools and regional organizations, planning a wide variety of professional learning support.
-She also serves on the Board for the Montana ASCD and supports the SEL and literacy programs of the Center for the Collaborative Classroom, a non-profit organization dedicated to educating hearts and minds.
+Prior to her move to SSoM Executive Director, she was the SSoM Director of Education Services, where she worked with schools across Montana to provide professional learning and curriculum support through SSoM, and she supported implementation of best practices in curriculum design, literacy, social emotional learning (SEL), STEM, and more.
+Melissa also hired a brand new Montana Education Curriculum Consortium (MECC) Director in August 2023 who will collaborate with schools and regional organizations, planning a variety of curriculum-based professional learning support.
+Melissa currently serves on the Board for the Montana ASCD and supports the SEL and literacy programs of the Center for the Collaborative Classroom, a non-profit organization dedicated to educating hearts and minds.

 Areas of Expertise: Social Emotional Learning (SEL); Literacy; Curriculum Alignment and Design; Standards-Based Grading; STEM; Professional Learning Communities (PLCs) and Collaboration; Culturally Responsive Practices